 Opting out of Public Transportation: If an employee is offered public transportation for work travel, but opts to drive their own car, the employer may, under circumstances, treat the driving time or the time the employer would have had to count as hours worked during working hours if the employee had used the public transportation as paid travel time.

 Should you have any questions related to work travel time or the Fair Labor Standards Act, please contact us online or call our offices at (561) 653-0008.
-At Scott • Wagner and Associates., our approachable and knowledgeable lawyers are dedicated to providing skilled legal representation for your unique situation.
+At Scott Law Team., our approachable and knowledgeable lawyers are dedicated to providing skilled legal representation for your unique situation.